-For agriculture agents, please submit all biosafety containment questions to the Agriculture Select Agent Services at AgSAS@usda.gov.
+For agriculture agents, please submit all biosafety containment questions to the Division of Agricultural Select Agents and Toxins at DASAT@usda.gov.

 FSAP thoroughly reviews all exclusion requests.
 Some requests may require additional information from the entity before the review can proceed; therefore, the length of time varies considerably based upon the type of request proposed.
 On average, it takes 5-8 weeks for the Program to review the request and notify the entity of the decision.
 Entities registered with the Federal Select Agent Program may follow up on the status of your request through the electronic information system.
 Non-registered entities may contact FSAP (firstname.lastname@example.org or DASAT@usda.gov) to follow up on the status of your request.